-This report presents results of the 2012 round of the Northland Macroinvertebrate Monitoring Programme, carried out by Pohe Environmental for the Northland Regional Council (NRC).
-This report also compares the 2012 results with results of previous monitoring undertaken from 1997 (biannual 1997-2002, annual thereafter), looking at trends in the main biotic indices.
-Thirty-eight State of Environment (SoE) sites and four Resource Consent (RC) locations (upstream and downstream sites) were assessed throughout Northland for 2012 (Fig. 1).
+This report presents results of the 2013 round of the Northland Macroinvertebrate Monitoring Programme carried out by Pohe Environmental for the Northland Regional Council (NRC).
+This report also compares the 2013 results with results of previous monitoring undertaken from 1997 (biannual 1997-2002, annual thereafter), looking at trends in the main biotic indices.
+Thirty-seven State of Environment (SoE) sites were assessed throughout Northland for 2013 (Fig. 1).

 Figure 1.
-Location of the 45 sites visited during the 2012 Macroinvertebrate Monitoring Programme.
+Location of the 37 sites visited during the 2013 Macroinvertebrate Monitoring Programme.
 Note that several sampling points are obscured by other sampling points.